practicalarduino/Shield433Rx/README.markdown

 Features:

  * Reset button wired through to Arduino reset pin.
- * Two general-purpose SMT LEDs wired to VCC (drive low to illuminate).
+ * Two general-purpose SMT LEDs wired to GND via current-limiting resistors (drive HIGH to illuminate).
  * Pads for 2 surface-mount 100nF smoothing capacitors.
  * Parts overlay on both the top and the bottom so you can see what you are connecting without turning the board over.